 My reflections and research on the state and future of computing in relation to society are summarized in my monograph Insolvent: How to Reorient Computing for Just Sustainability (MIT Press, June 2023, https://mitpress.mit.edu/books/insolvent).
 The monograph has been endorsed by leading scholars in computer science and in philosophy and labelled “compulsory reading for engineers, designers, and everyone interested in thinking about technology”.

-My work is supported by grants from the National Science and Engineering Research Council of Canada, the Canada Foundation for Innovation, and the Ontario Research Fund.
+My work is supported by grants from the National Science and Engineering Research Council of Canada, the Canada Foundation for Innovation, the Ontario Research Fund, and the School of Cities at the University of Toronto.
 Previously, it has been funded by the European Commission and by agencies in Germany and Austria.
 I have consulted for the United Nation’s Food and Agriculture Organization.
 Before joining the University of Toronto, I developed and coordinated international consortia of universities, cultural heritage organizations and commercial partners and created decision support tools for digital curation, some of which won a number of awards.
 As Director of the Digital Curation Institute at the University of Toronto, I now bring together graduate students, appointed fellows, faculty colleagues and partners to conduct research at the intersection of digital curation and systems design (http://dci.ischool.toronto.ca).

 Please follow me on Mastodon.